Skip to main content

 How to change schools in-year

-To change your child’s school in-year, you will need to apply to either the school you wish your child to go to, or your local authority.
-This is known as an ‘in-year application’, and they are needed for children requiring a school place during the school year, rather than at the usual transfer time.
+To change your child’s school in-year, you will need to apply to either the school you wish your child to go to, or to the local authority.
+This is known as an ‘in-year application’.

-The process for applying for a school place in-year can differ greatly from area to area.
+The process for applying for a school place in-year can differ from area to area.

-You can apply directly to the school of your choice, where the school has its own admissions authority (for example academy schools, foundation schools and voluntary aided schools).
+You can apply directly to the school of your choice where the school has its own admission authority, including for academy schools, foundation schools and voluntary aided schools.

 Once you have found your new local council’s website, their ‘schools/education’ page will have information about transferring your child to a school in their area.